William Andrew Moffett: Oberlin College and Library Security

-Eventually, Moffett moved to a new post at Oberlin College where from 1979-1990 he occupied the position of Azariah Smith Root Director of Libraries.
+Eventually, Moffett moved to a new post at Oberlin College where from 1979 to 1990 he occupied the position of Azariah Smith Root Director of Libraries.
 During this time, he embraced the emergence of technology, being the first library to install the online catalog of the Online Computer Library Center.
 He was also very invested in taking steps to make the library the heart of the Oberlin campus.
 Much to his colleagues’ dismay Moffett was well known to be persnickety about furniture placement in order to create an inviting environment for library patrons.

 William Andrew Moffett's name rose to fame in April 1981 when he helped capture a renowned book thief who was discovered to have stolen $50,000 worth of material from various libraries.
 Library security was an ongoing passion for Moffett as he came to be known as a specialist in the field.
 He worked to establish the Rare Books and Manuscripts (RBMS) division of the ACRL which was a pioneering organization in library security, helping to connect institutions and warn of potential and reoccurring thefts.
 The RBMS, as well as Moffett's expertise in the field of library security, helped the Federal Bureau of Investigation to capture and convict Stephen Blumberg in one of the largest cases of library theft in modern history.
 Moffett shared the credit for the book thief's capture, publishing an editorial and giving detailed recognition to his peers who had helped in the capture in his article “Credit due and overdue”.